-The practice had suitable arrangements to ensure the safety of the X-ray equipment.
-They met current radiation regulations and had the required information in their radiation protection file.
+The practice had some arrangements to ensure the safety of the X-ray equipment and had some of the required information in their radiation protection file.
+However improvements were required.
+The dentist was not routinely justifying and, grading X-rays they took, and the local rules needed updating.